Jadeng62/H2H-frontend/README.md

-# Firebase Debug Arena - Frontend
+# Firebase Auth Portfolio Project Example - Frontend

 This is a client side login for Firebase.
 It includes the [login with email and password](https://firebase.google.com/docs/auth/web/password-auth) functionality and the [sign in with Google functionaility](https://firebase.google.com/docs/auth/web/google-signin) from Firebase.